revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 Again, this is an explanation of the **policy model**, not a guarantee about the real world.
 That is exactly the spirit of the final section in Molak's chapter.

+Again, this section is meant to explain **model behavior under the learned policy**, not to make a claim about ground-truth causal effects in the real world.

 ## 13. Practical takeaways

-### What this notebook reproduced from the chapter
+This analysis brings together several complementary pieces of modern CATE estimation:

-- randomized-experiment sanity checks,
+- randomized-experiment sanity checks
-- S / T / X / DR / LinearDML / CausalForestDML estimators,
+- S-, T-, X-, DR-, LinearDML-, and CausalForestDML-based estimators
-- fit-time comparison,
+- fit-time comparison
-- uplift-by-decile evaluation,
+- uplift-by-decile evaluation
-- expected response / policy value,
+- expected response / policy value
-- confidence intervals,
+- confidence intervals
-- counterfactual explanations.
+- counterfactual-style explanations

-### What changed from the chapter
-- We used a **different public dataset** (LaLonde, not Hillstrom).
+The key practical differences in this setting are:

+- we use a **public randomized dataset** (LaLonde) rather than a marketing campaign dataset
-- The setup is **binary treatment** rather than multi-treatment.
+- the setup is **binary treatment** rather than multi-treatment
-- The final counterfactual section explains the **recommendation model**, which is the cleanest way to mirror the chapter on this dataset.
+- the final interpretation section focuses on explaining the **learned recommendation policy** in this simpler setting

+Overall, the goal is not to reproduce a template, but to understand how these methods behave under a clean experimental design and what they offer for decision-making in practice.